-The Director of Human Resources is responsible for implementing the investigation and disciplinary proceedings for complaints brought against employees under this policy.
+The Vice President for Human Resources is responsible for implementing the investigation and disciplinary proceedings for complaints brought against employees under this policy.

 Upon receiving a complaint under this policy, the Director will first meet with the complainant to review the facts alleged.
-The Director will proceed with whatever investigation is necessary to determine the facts, and this may include interviewing other parties and involving other administrators as the case may require.
-As part of the investigation, the Director will meet with the subject of the complaint, at which time the Director will provide an overview of the alleged facts of the case, but will not disclose the identity of the complainant.
+The Vice President will proceed with whatever investigation is necessary to determine the facts, and this may include interviewing other parties and involving other administrators as the case may require.
+As part of the investigation, the Vice President will meet with the subject of the complaint, at which time the Vice President will provide an overview of the alleged facts of the case, but will not disclose the identity of the complainant.

 The accused employee may request a written statement of the charges.
 The accused may also request a hearing to present his or her side of the case.
 Such a hearing is not the same as a trial in a court of law, and the accused may not bring legal counsel.
 Trinity may direct the hearing to take place by telephone or other electronic means in order to protect the safety of others.

-The Director of Human Resources will chair the hearing and may invite the employee’s supervisor or another senior administrator to be part of the hearing as the facts warrant.
+The Vice President for Human Resources will chair the hearing and may invite the employee’s supervisor or another senior administrator to be part of the hearing as the facts warrant.

 The hearing is for the purpose of illuminating the facts and obtaining evidence.
 Once all evidence is presented, the hearing concludes.
-The Director of Human Resources will notify the accused in writing of the results of the hearing process.
+The Vice President for Human Resources will notify the accused in writing of the results of the hearing process.

 H. Disciplinary Actions